stachuman/boox-template-generator/TUTORIAL.md

 **4. Test the Link**
 - Preview your page to see the link appear
-- When you generate multiple pages, each day will link to the next day
+- When you generate multiple pages (Step 2 & 3), each day will link to the next day

 ### Understanding Link Templates